sohaibbg/pointr/README.md

 Create a pull request with hardcoded routes to contribute.
 Hardcoded routes are contained in lib/infrastructure/data/hardcoded_routes.dart

+## Thanks

+Thanks to Zaineb Makati of Habib University for sharing the minibus routes and pedestrian stops.
+Thanks to Hassan bin Mashaam for assistance on UI/UX.
+Thanks to IBA Batch of 2024 for assisting with pre-release testing.

 ## For Devs

 add a file named "api_keys.json" to the root of the project containing the following